rozentill/BPANN/example/number/README.md

 ```shell
 $python numberTrain.py
 ```
 After this, the model will be saved automatically in **model.txt**.
 3. **Training Results**

 Learning rate\No. of Hidden Nodes | 11 | 13 | 15 | 17 | 19
 ---|---|---|---|---|---
 0.05 | 74.98% | 85.12% | 85.23% | 84.71% | 63.59%

+#### Files Explanation
+---
+- net.py : implement a neural network class.
+- function.py : implement two activation functions and can be chosen by users.
+- minist.py : implement a class for MINIST dataset which can be used to access the dataset file simply.
+- numberTrain.py : the training program, it also stores the result in the model.txt.
+- numberRec.py : load the weights stored in model.txt and recognize an image.
+- drawNumber.py : used to generate a digit image automatically.

 #### In the Future
 ---